 - Avoid alcohol near bedtime.
-It can interrupt REM (rapid eye movement) sleep, the most important part of the sleep cycle.
+It can interrupt REM (rapid eye movement) sleep — the restorative sleep associated with learning.
 If you consume caffeine, try to do so earlier in the day.

 - Sugar can also cause peaks and rises in energy levels throughout the day – consider cutting back on refined sugars and avoiding heavy meals near bedtime.

 - Exercising before bed keeps some people awake, but helps others sleep.
 Do a little experimenting to see what time of day exercise works best for you.

 - Keep activities like watching TV, reading, or surfing the internet out of your bed.
 Reserve your bed as a sanctuary for sleeping, cuddling, and sex.

 If the resources above don't work for you or if you simply want another perspective, consider meeting with a health care provider.
 You briefly mentioned depression and it's good to know that depression can be related to sleepiness or oversleeping.
 If this is a continuing concern, you could consider visiting with a mental health provider.